ashleybuckner/eepromprogrammer/README.md

 order (bits 0 to 7) addresses.
 If 'B' the other way round.
 This must be set.
 OE and WE allow to specify the GPIO pins for the EEPROM's output enable and write enable pins.
-A8 to A12 specify the high order address pins - currently only EEPROMs with a size of no more than 8kbytes may be programmed.
+A8 to A12 specify the high order address pins - currently only EEPROMs with a size of no more than 8kbytes can be programmed.

 An example file is given below.